ibra-kdbra/Cpp_Projects/Beneficial-C_programming/README.md

 echo 'PATH=$PATH:$HOME/.bin' >> ~/.bashrc
 ```

+> [!NOTE]
-Note: if you install it somewhere other than `/usr/bin/c`, then your shebang
-will be different.
-For example it may be something more similar to
+> If you install it somewhere other than `/usr/bin/c`, then your shebang will be different.
+For example it may be something more similar to `#!/home/ryan/.bin/c`.
-`#!/home/ryan/.bin/c`.

 ## Okay, how do I use it?

-c will use whatever `$CC` is set to.
+`c` will use whatever `$CC` is set to.
 You can change this with:

 ```bash
 export CC=clang